 So, if you are looking for free online clarinet lessons, you wish to learn the clarinet online on your own and find all the best tips you possibly can without the help of a clarinet teacher.

+So, what should you do?
+FIND A MIRROR!
+Set it up next to your computer and follow the instructions on embouchure, left-hand position or right hand position.
 Look at the photos and see the correct and incorrect positions and embouchure formations.
 If you suspect you are doing it wrong, really pay attention to the correct and incorrect photos.
 See if you can adjust your mouth or fingers to do it right.

 THEN, experiment.
 How is it going?
 Does it become better or worse?
 If you are frustrated beyond belief, but really want to do it right, ask your band director, find a clarinet teacher or talk to a clarinetist with more experience than you.
 If you are in middle school band, ask a high school musician.
 If you are in high school, ask a college music major.

 Get your Mom’s make-up compact and put it on your music stand.
 Go to the nearest auto parts store and find a "clip-on" sold for sun-visors.
 Some music stores sell a “music stand mirror.”

 Or, best overall, is to find a full-length reflective surface that you can attach to your closet or bedroom door.
 Set your chair up in front of this likeness and practice away.
 Watch your hand position or see if your mouth moves every time you change notes.